telliott99/MySwift2/chapter5/subscripts.rst

     72
     >

 This is a little tricky because the two subscripts are overloaded on the return type.
 We help the compiler by providing explicit type information for the variables ``result`` and ``i``.
-We can also call the setter and find it.
+We can also call the setter and change that value in ``ia``.

-All of this is more than a little baroque.

-Where I found it useful was in writing a class that wraps an array of binary data.
-Here is the class definition:
+I found it useful in writing a class that wraps an array containing binary data (i.e. a [UInt8]).
+Here is a utility function we will need, followed by the class definition:

 .. sourcecode:: bash